omarmira2/LOCI/README.md

 We believe in collaboration and feedback, which is why we encourage you to get involved in our vibrant and welcoming Discord community.
 Feel free to ask questions, suggest new features, and share your experience with fellow coders.
 [Click here to join our Discord.](https://discord.gg/vgTGsVr69s)

+## About Aurora Labs, the creator of LOCI
+90 passionate Product, AI, and SW engineers who love to build products for developers.

+We have the highest quality products and certification for critical safety mission systems.

+Backed by Investors from different industries and financial VCs with $100M in investments.

+# Aurora Labs LOCI News 🗞
+## ✨ Stay up to get with LOCI roadmap for 2024 🥳

+Highlight of August 28 Release: meet LOCI Advisor with test Selection Capasbility!

+Highlight of November 28 Release: tell LOCI what he can do for you!
+Make your wish!